 You must make sure your focus is on your emotions and writing, not on how you physically feel.
 Set up a place where you can get everything just right and have it ready to go.

 I sit in the same chair every morning.
-I have the ideal lighting set up, the right temperature and my favorite blanket.
+I have a lamp right next to me, plus a heating blanket and a fan for the right temperature control.

 There are two ways to approach when you journal.
-The first is based on time of day, making it a regular practice.
+The first is based on time of day.
 The other is based on when you need to deal with something in the moment.

 Morning – morning is a great time to journal if you do it right away upon waking.
-While you sleep your subconscious and spirit guides help you process your emotions and experiences.
-Journaling will help these come to light before your mind is cluttered with daily life.
+While you sleep your subconscious helps you process your emotions and experiences.
+Journaling right away will help this information come out.

-Evening – at night it is a great way to process everything that occurred during the day.
+Evening – at night it is a great time to process everything that occurred during the day.
 It can be a brain dump, so that you can have a restful night’s sleep.
-You don’t end up laying awake for hours trying to get you mind slowing down.
+You do not end up lying awake for hours trying to get you mind slowing down.
 You can also use it as a time to list out all the questions you have.
 Then your subconscious can help you work on those overnight.